Search sheldonbrown.com and sheldonbrown.org

 In 2011 or thereabouts, Avid, primarily a maker of high-end video software and hardware, bought up Pinnacle Systems, and created Avid Studio as a prosumer product -- incorporating many of the features of Pinnacle Studio software.
 Avid more recently sold the product to Corel, which did some additional work on it and renamed it Pinnacle Studio 16.
 I'm using the version with the most bells and whistles: Pinnacle Studio 16 Ultimate.
 Other Pinnacle products work essentially the same but are missing some features -- mostly, add-on effects.
-The big difference, both in performance and in the user interface, is between products up through Pinnacle Studio 15 and the newer ones based on technology from Avid.
+The big difference, both in performance and in the user interface, is between versions up through 15 and the newer ones based on technology from Avid.

 It is easy to dislike a new application which manages tasks in an unfamiliar way.
-It is also easy to notice features that are absent, or more difficult in the new application, so, even while the new application may work much better all in all, it may seem worse at first.
+It is also easy to notice features that are missing, or more difficult in the new application, so, even while the new application may work much better all in all, it may seem worse at first.

-As I write this review, I am climbing the learning curve in Pinnacle Studio 16.
+As I write this review, I am climbing the learning curve in Pinnacle Studio Ultimate 16.
 I have come to like and appreciate many things about it, but I am still having growing pains.
 I think that is a good perspective from which to write.
 I still need to look things up in the Help and the Manual, and so I am in a good position to comment on their quality.
 Much of this review will be about them.

 Let me discuss some things I like first.

 Pinnacle Studio Ultimate 16 offers an unlimited number of tracks (lesser versions, fewer), and makes good use of 64-bit processing -- also, it takes advantage of an Nvidia graphics card's CUDA processing power -- though this advantage is not available with other brands of cards.
-Still, scrolling in the timeline, rendering, and other processor-intensive tasks run much, much faster and more smoothly than in Pinnacle Studio 15.
+Still, scrolling in the timeline, rendering, and other processor-intensive tasks run much, much faster and more smoothly than in version 15.
 Version 16 is much less crash-prone than version 15, and more versatile.
 Version 16 supports more output formats.
 It easily converts among image sizes and even between video frame rates -- example: I just burned a 25 FPS, 576-line DVD to send to Australia, from video shot and edited at the US standard of 29.97 FPS and 480 lines.
 It went off without a hitch -- though motion is a bit jerky.
 (For a smooth conversion, I use Gooder Video MotionPerfect, which is slow, but does amazing time interpolation).

 All versions can render video during editing of a project, so composed segments (picture in picture, pan and zoom, transitions, etc.) will play smoothly as editing continues.

-The Library feature in version 16 makes it easier to access resources stored on the computer, so you don't have to make your way among irrelevant files and folders in the computer's directory structure.
+The Library feature in Pinnacle version 16 makes it easier to access resources stored on the computer, so you don't have to make your way among irrelevant files and folders in the computer's directory structure.
 The ability to apply effects to clips in the Library avoids having to do it over and over again in each new project.
-You must import files into a Library in order for them to be usable in Avid Studio or Pinnacle Studio 16..
+You must import files into a Library in order for them to be usable in Pinnacle Studio 16..
 Having done this, you can then create "collections" which can span across different folders and storage media.
 This is a neat feature which lets you quickly access all the media which you are using in a project.

 Version 16 has a useful "navigator", a miniaturized version of the timeline, which can be added above the timeline.
 The "navigator" indicates the position of the playback head and the part of the timeline which is visible onscreen.
 That onscreen segment can be broadened, narrowed and moved by clicking and dragging in the "navigator" or by grabbling the ends of the timeline This is a real improvement over the Windows scroll bar in version 15, and eliminates the need to collapse the timeline to get the big picture of the project.